itsschwer/ror2-discordrichpresence/Assets/Public/README.md

 - Displays the current stage's icon, name, and subtitle, the currently selected difficulty, the currently selected character, and the current run time.
 - Has a unique presence for different menu states (currently idling in the menu, choosing a character, and reading the logbook).
 - Allows invitation of users via Discord (requires both the sender and receiver to have the mod for this to work).
+- Other unique presences depending on the game status.

 A plethora of options are provided to fine-tune the presence settings, such as whether or not to show the currently fought boss, the teleporter charge status, include a custom menu idle message, and more.
 [Risk of Options](https://thunderstore.io/package/Rune580/Risk_Of_Options/) provides a nice UI for interacting with this!
 (Otherwise, it can be found at `BepInEx/config/com.cuno.discord.cfg`)

-If you experience any issues, please report them!
-I can be contacted on the RoR2 Modding Discord server, at Cuno#9958.
+If you experience any issues or have any suggestions, please contact me!
+I can be found on the RoR2 Modding Discord server, at Cuno#9958.

 ## Images
 Selecting a character